pranaybinju/maps_blog/blogs/2019/setup-react-native-web-with-typescript-and-webpack/README.md

 All the source code is available at https://github.com/vemarav/ReactNativeWebPlayground

-If you have any open thoughts or better approach do drop a comment.
-It will help me a lot to think in wider perspective.
+If you have faced any issue do drop a comment📝 👇 mentioning the issue.

 <div style='text-align:center;font-size:2rem;font-style:italic;font-weight:200;'>We would ❤️ to hear from you</div>